Cloud-CV/EvalAI/docs/source/architecture.md

 #### PostgreSQL

-PostgresSQL is used as our primary datastore.
+PostgreSQL is used as our primary datastore.
 All our tables currently reside in a single database named as `evalai`.

 #### Angular JS